 Is it really best to feed a fever and starve a cold?
-Eating homemade chicken soup, rich in gelatin, amino acids, and minerals, and fermented foods, made with the Veggie Culture Starter, may be just what the doctor ordered.
+Eating homemade chicken soup, rich in gelatin, amino acids, and minerals which are also found in the Body Ecology Antiviral Protocol, may be just what the doctor ordered.

 A fever is a temperature over 100.4 Fahrenheit (38.0 Celsius).

 It turns out that zero percent of parents and caregivers could correctly define a fever.
 And 93 percent of participants believed that high fever could cause brain damage.